aplyusnin/DSync/README.md

 ## User commits new version
 1. User selects file(-s)
-2. Client sends hash-key of file(-s), hash of version and hash of file(-s) to server
+2. Client sends hash-key and version of file(-s) to server
-3. Server duplicates version with given version and updates dependencies
+3. Server duplicates version, assigns to it new version identifier and updates dependencies
 4. Server response with result
 5. If creation succed client uploads new version